Expired Tea Uses

 Kitchen Hacks: Combat Odors and Remove Smells

-• Cover kitchen garbage with a layer of dehydrated tea residue to prevent unpleasant odors.
+Cover kitchen garbage with a layer of dehydrated tea residue to prevent unpleasant odors.
+You can also rub expired tea leaves on your hands to eliminate stubborn smells such as fish.

 Remove New Furniture Odors